 Wondering what to do this March?
 The weather might not be warming up too much just yet, but don’t let that stop you from taking advantage of everything going on in Toronto.
-There’s lots to keep you busy — from comedy to St. Patrick’s Day fun — and here are a few of the best events to check out this month.
+There’s lots to keep you busy — from comedy to St. Patrick’s Day fun — and here are a few of the best events to check out this month in the city.

 While you may be more likely to associate beer with warmer weather, there's no reason to bypass a good brew just because it's cold out.
 Craft beer is the name of the game at Winter Brewfest, happening early in the month at the scenic Evergreen Brick Works.
 You can expect more than 150 beers crafted from over 35 brewers from across Ontario and Quebec, as well as delicious food some of from Toronto’s best food trucks.
 If you need a break from beer, a wine and spirits bar as well as ciders will be available.